Ocean of Definitive Meaning: English translations

 Ives Waldo published an electronic version of Ocean of Definitive Meaning, freely available here.

-A third English rendering of The Ocean of Definitive Meaning entitled Ocean of Definitive Meaning: A Teaching for the Mountain Hermit is numbered volume seven of The Library of Tibetan Classics, a thirty-two volume series covering Tibet's classical literary heritage, published by Wisdom Publications.
+A third English rendering of The Ocean of Definitive Meaning entitled Mountain Dharma: An Ocean of Definitive Meaning is numbered volume seven of The Library of Tibetan Classics, a thirty-two volume series covering Tibet's classical literary heritage, published by Wisdom Publications.

 Influence

 The influence of Dölpopa's shentong view extends beyond the Jonang school and is discernible in the writings of: